garnieretienne/chaos-servicepack-redis/README.md

 * `REDIS_PORT`     : Redis service listening port
 * `REDIS_PASSWORD` : Redis datastore password access

-These configuration variable can be managed using the `chaos servicepacks config SERVICEPACK_NAME VAR=VALUE`.
+These configuration variable can be managed using the `chaos servicepacks config SERVICEPACK_NAME VAR=VALUE --provider SERVICE_PROVIDER` with `SERVICE_PROVIDER` the host on which the servicepack is setuped.

 # License